How to create a Freshdesk automation to notify Slack when sentiment drops

 Build an automation that does more than just notify

-• Triage the ticket: Automatically add a "at-risk-customer" tag.
+• Triage the ticket: Automatically add a "at-risk-customer" tag within Freshdesk.

-• Escalate it: Re-assign the ticket to a Tier 2 queue or a senior support specialist.
+• Escalate it: Seamlessly re-assign the ticket to a Tier 2 queue or a senior support specialist.

-• Notify the team: Send a rich, contextual notification to Slack with a quick summary of what's going on.
+• Notify the team: Send a rich, contextual notification to Slack with a summary of the situation.

-• Draft a reply: Use the AI Copilot to instantly generate an empathetic, on-brand response for your agent, so they can jump in and resolve the issue in seconds.
+• Draft a reply: Use the AI Copilot to instantly generate an empathetic, on-brand response for your agent, allowing them to resolve the issue more quickly.

-This lets you build a sophisticated safety net for your customer experience.
-And the best part?
-You can use a simulation mode to test your new workflow on thousands of your past tickets, giving you a clear idea of how it will perform before you ever turn it on for live customers.
+This provides a sophisticated safety net for your customer experience.
+You can even use a simulation mode to test your new workflow on past tickets, giving you a clear idea of how it will perform before going live.

 Tips and pitfalls for your automation

-Whether you stick with the native method or bring in an AI agent, here are a few tips to make your sentiment-monitoring workflow as effective as possible.
+Whether you stick with the native method or add an AI agent, here are a few tips to make your sentiment-monitoring workflow as effective as possible.

 Stop reacting and start preventing

-Setting up a Freshdesk automation to notify Slack when sentiment drops is more than just a cool technical trick; it’s a way to actively protect your customer relationships.
-It helps shift your support team from a reactive stance to a proactive one.
+Setting up a Freshdesk automation to notify Slack when sentiment drops is a powerful way to actively protect your customer relationships.
+It helps your support team shift toward a more proactive stance, ensuring every customer feels heard.

-While Freshdesk's built-in tools give you a decent starting point, the real magic happens when you use an intelligent system that understands context and can take real action.
-By catching frustration the moment it begins, you empower your team to turn potentially bad experiences into moments that build true customer loyalty.
+While Freshdesk's built-in tools provide a strong and reliable starting point, you can always enhance your setup with intelligent systems that add extra context.
+By catching frustration early, you empower your team to turn potentially difficult experiences into moments that build true customer loyalty.

-Ready to build a smarter, more proactive support workflow?
-See how eesel AI's AI Agent can connect to your Freshdesk and Slack accounts in minutes to give you real control over your customer experience.
+Ready to build a more proactive support workflow?
+See how eesel AI's AI Agent can complement your Freshdesk and Slack accounts to give you even more control over your customer experience.

 Frequently asked questions